 If my application is accepted, how long will it be before the money is in my account?

-If your application is accepted the funds will usually credit your bank or building society account within 48 hours (excluding the weekend).
+If your application is accepted the funds will usually credit your bank or building society account within 48 hours (excluding weekends and Bank Holidays).

 What is the lowest rate you offer?

 Our lowest representative rate is 3.2% APR on loans between £7,500 and £25,000.
 The APR you are offered, if accepted for a loan, may vary depending on your personal circumstances.